Population vs. Sample Variance and Standard Deviation

 Calculating Variance and Standard Deviation in Excel

 In Excel, variance and standard deviation can be easily calculated using the built-in functions: VAR.P, VAR.S, STDEV.P, and STDEV.S (of course you can also calculate them directly using the formulas above if you like).
-You can see how the calculation works in practice (as well as the calculation of skewness, kurtosis, and other measures) in the Summary Statistics Excel Calculator.
+You can see how the calculation works in practice (as well as the calculation of skewness, kurtosis, and other measures) in the Descriptive Statistics Excel Calculator.